Vijay Rupani: Alleged stock manipulation

 Between January and June 2011, 22 entities, including Vijay Rupani HUF, bought and sold shares of Sarang Chemicals in an alleged pump-and-dump scam.
 On 27 October 2017, the Securities and Exchange Board of India (SEBI) imposed penalties on all 22 entities on the charges of artificial volume creation, market manipulation, and "getting an unlawful or unfair gain", in violation of the PFUTP (Prohibition of Fraudulent and Unfair Trade Practices relating to Securities Market).
 Following an investigation, SEBI discovered that the group had bought 27,697,860 shares at 32.97% of the company's market value before selling 72,408,293 shares at 86.18% of the company's market value.
 SEBI levied fines of ₹6.9 crores across all entities, with Rupani HUF being asked to pay ₹15 lakhs within 45 days of the order.
 SEBI noted that the order was ex parte as the entities involved did not respond to the show-cause notice within the stipulated time.

 Rupani denied any wrongdoing.
 In his defence, his office alleged that the HUF had purchased shares worth ₹63,000 in 2009 and sold them for ₹35,000 in 2011, thus incurring a loss, not a profit.
 On 8 November 2017, the Securities Appellate Tribunal (SAT) set aside the SEBI order, noting that it had been issued without giving a hearing to those involved.
 No new public hearing or ruling has been announced, effectively closing the case.

 Personal life

 Vijay Rupani was married to Anjali Rupani, a member of the BJP Mahila Morcha, the women's wing of the party.
 The couple had three children, a daughter named Radhika and two sons named Rishabh and Pujit.
-The couple lost the latter in a car accident.
+Pujit, his son, tragically died after falling from a 3rd-floor balcony.
+After this terrible event, Vijay Rupani and his wife, Anjali Rupani, set up the Shri Pujit Rupani Memorial Trust in 1994 to help children, empower women, and improve education.
 In his memory, the family founded the Shri Pujit Rupani Memorial Trust, a non-governmental organisation which states that it works for the poor.
 A former stockbroker, Vijay Rupani once served as the chairman of the Saurashtra-Kutch Stock Exchange.